microchip-pic-avr-examples/pic18f16q41-peak-detector/readme.md

 <img src="images/flowChart.png" alt="flowchart" width="500px" /><br>

-#### Signal Inputs
+## Signal Inputs
 In the default configuration, the OPA module is configured as a unity gain buffer, which has a gain of 1.
-To enable smaller input signals (such as those from sensors), the OPA module can be reconfigured in Microchip Code Configurator (MCC) to a higher gain using the internal resistor ladder.
+To enable smaller input signals (such as those from sensors), the OPA module can be reconfigured in Microchip Code Configurator (MCC) to a higher gain using the internal resistor ladder/

+**Important: The BW of the OPA module should be greater than the sampling frequency!**

+#### Input range
+The output of the OPA module should be kept below 4.096V, which is the limit of the ADCC's voltage reference.
+Using other voltage references with the ADCC will require changes to the way results are printed, as the output function expects 1mV per bit from the measurement.

+#### Frequency Limits
+The Nyquist frequency limits the frequency range of this example to 1/2 of the sampling rate.
+By default, the total conversion time is 19.55us, which is an effective sampling rate of 51.5kHz.
+To remove aliasing, a filter on the input to attenuate and reject frequencies above 25.75kHz is recommended.

 ## Summary
-Using the peripherals included with the PIC18F16Q41, it is possible to do peak signal detection.
+Using the PIC18F16Q41, it is possible to measure the peak level of an input signal.
+This feature can be modified to act as fault sensor, using the same principle.